adrianparedes-1/nasa-project/README.md

 - How to build RESTful APIs using FastAPI
 - Modeling complex and dynamic JSON schemas with Pydantic
-- Persisting data from external APIs into a local PostgreSQL database
+- Persisting external API data into a PostgreSQL database
+- Implementing database migrations with Alembic
-- Clean architecture and modular project structure
+- Structuring a clean and modular FastAPI project
-- Error handling and validation for external data
+- Error handling and data validation for external APIs

 ---